Quickstart – Hello, world!

 Running the workload

-Now that we have a completed YAML, we can run the workload with vessl run.
+Now that we have a completed YAML, we can run the workload with vessl run

-vessl run create -f quickstart.yml
+vessl run create -f quickstart.yaml

 Running the command will verify your YAML and show you the current status of the workload.
 Click the output link in your terminal to see full details and a realtime logs of the Run on the web, including the result of the run command.